oneapi-src/oneDNN/src/gpu/nvidia/README.md

 * Supported data type are `f32`, `f16`, `bf16` and `s8`.

+### PReLU
+The PReLU primitive (Leaky ReLU with a trainable alpha parameter) is implemented using SYCL kernels.
+The primitive supports both forward and backward propagations for the data types f32, s32, bf16, f16, s8 and u8.

 ### Reorder

 The `cudnnTransform` function is the equivalent of oneDNN reorder function.